 Medically Reviewed By: Aaron Horn, LMFT, MA

 Anxiety Can Get Out of Control

-Hopefully the above articles about how, when, and why an anxiety disorder might impact an individual were helpful.
-After reading this article you should feel confident in recognizing common anxiety symptoms.
+Hopefully the above articles about how an anxiety disorder might impact an individual were helpful.
 Experiencing occasional anxiety is a normal part of life.
-People get anxious for all sorts of reasons including trouble with their interpersonal relationships or problems at work.
-Remember there’s a difference between feeling occasionally nervous or anxious, and having an anxiety disorder.
+People get anxious for all sorts of reasons including trouble with their relationships or problems at work.
+Remember there is a difference between feeling occasionally nervous and having an anxiety disorder.

 Different Kinds of Anxiety Disorders